kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Holy Thursday.md

 ## Overview
 [[Roman Rite Solemn Mass]] with:

-- Many concelebrants, as this is the only Mass in the entire parish this day.
+- Many [[Concelebrant|Concelebrants]], as this is the only Mass in the entire parish this day.
 - [[#Washing of Feet]]
 - [[Hand Bells]] during the [[#Gloria]].
 - [[Crotalus]] instead of [[Hand Bells]] during the [[#Eucharistic Prayer]].